Buildering: History

-Famous builderers
+Notable builderers

-Alain Robert has achieved world-wide renown and is widely regarded as the greatest of all builderers.
+Alain Robert has achieved worldwide renown and is widely regarded as the greatest of all builderers.
 In 2011, he climbed the world's tallest building, the 830-meter Burj Khalifa tower in Dubai.
-On that occasion, he used a harness in accordance with safety procedure, but most of his climbs have been free soloing.
+On that occasion, he used a harness in accordance with safety procedures, but most of his climbs have been free soloing.
 Other well-known structures that Robert has climbed include the Empire State Building in New York City, the Golden Gate Bridge in San Francisco, the Sears Tower in Chicago, the Jin Mao Tower in Shanghai, The Doha Torch in Doha, Taipei 101 in Taiwan, and each of the Petronas Towers in Kuala Lumpur, Malaysia.
 He has also climbed a number of famous landmarks, including the Eiffel Tower and the Montparnasse Tower in France, and the Sydney Opera House in Australia.
 Robert has been arrested at the top of many of the major buildings he has climbed.
 He was born in France in 1962 as Robert Alain Phillipe, and is popularly known as "the French Spider-Man" and the "Human Spider".

 In the 1980s, Dan Goodwin, aka SpiderDan, aka Skyscraperman, in advocacy for high-rise firefighting and rescue, scaled many of the world's tallest buildings and structures including the Sears Tower, the John Hancock Center, the North Tower of the World Trade Center, the Parque Central Complex in Caracas, Venezuela, and the CN Tower in Toronto, Canada.
-In 2010, Goodwin, now a stage four cancer survivor, scaled San Francisco, California's sixty-storey Millennium Tower to call attention to the fire department's inability to conduct rescue operations in the upper floors of skyscrapers.
+In 2010, Goodwin, now a stage four cancer survivor, scaled San Francisco, California's sixty-story Millennium Tower to call attention to the fire department's inability to conduct rescue operations in the upper floors of skyscrapers.

 At least seven builderers became known as "The Human Fly", all from the United States, as follows: